 In order to explore all things to do in the Meatpacking District, be sure you know how to get there!
-The nicest way is to walk the High Line along the Hudson river all the way to its Southern end.
-Should you be further away and planning on taking the subway, simply take linesor from wherever you are to ’14 Street / 8 Av’ and you’ll be just a few steps away from the Meatpacking District!
+The nicest way is to walk the High Line along the Hudson River all the way to its Southern end.
+Should you be further away and planning on taking the subway, simply take lines A or E from wherever you are to ’14 Street / 8 Av’ and you’ll be just a few steps away from the Meatpacking District!

-Walking through the Meatpacking District you will instantaneously notice its unique appearance.
-What stands out most are the comparatively low industrial buildings made of clinker brick.
+Walking through the Meatpacking District you will instantly notice its unique appearance.
+What stands out most is the comparatively low industrial buildings made of clinker brick.
 Every once in a while you’ll stumble upon cobbled streets.
-Did you know that the Meatpacking District has highest concentration of cobbled streets you will find in New York?
+Did you know that the Meatpacking District has the highest concentration of cobbled streets you will find in New York?
 Now you do!
 You will definitely notice a strong contrast to other parts of the city, such as Midtown Manhattan or Lower Manhattan.

-Chelsea Market is one of the best spots to combine shopping and food.
+- Chelsea Market: Chelsea Market is one of the best spots to combine shopping and food.
 This market hall used to be a former Nabisco factory.
-Now, the space is filled with more than 50 shops.
+Now the space is filled with more than 50 shops.
 You could possibly spend a few hours browsing through the many little stores here.
 Visiting Chelsea Market is definitely one of the best things to do in the Meatpacking District.

-A great alternative to Chelsea Market is Gansevoort Market, which we only discovered recently!
-It is generally not as crowded as Chelsea Market and hosts about 27 shops, including a bakery, a beer hall, a waffle shop and a cheese counter.
+- Gansevoort Market: A great alternative to Chelsea Market is Gansevoort Market, which we only discovered recently!
+It is generally not as crowded as Chelsea Market and hosts about 27 shops, including a bakery, a beer hall, a waffle shop, and a cheese counter.
 It is smaller and feels a little more local than Chelsea Market, as you won’t see as many tourists in here.

-Located at the foot of High Line Park you will find Whitney Museum.
+- Whitney Museum: Located at the foot of High Line Park you will find Whitney Museum.
 The museum displays various collections of contemporary art, including masterpieces from artists like Andy Warhol and Edward Hopper.
-What makes this museum even more special is the outdoor exhibit space that comes with a spectacular view of the Hudson river and the Meatpacking District itself.
+What makes this museum even more special is the outdoor exhibit space that comes with a spectacular view of the Hudson River and the Meatpacking District itself.

-Plunge Rooftop Bar and Lounge is located on top of the popular Gansevoort Hotel.
-It offers a fabulous 360 degree view, which you don’t get at too many viewing platforms.
+- Plunge Rooftop Bar and Lounge: Plunge Rooftop Bar and Lounge is located on top of the popular Gansevoort Hotel.
+It offers a fabulous 360-degree view, which you don’t get at too many viewing platforms.
 When we visited, we fell in love with the taste of their drinks.
 The combination of spectacular views and delicious cocktails helped the Plunge be one of the 34 best rooftop bars in New York and therefore needed to be included in the best things to do in the Meatpacking District New York.